jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 The delayed gradient problem exists because a node may be running gradient descent on a set of parameters that is "stale".
 In this case the gradients it produces may just add noise and not contribute to lowering the training loss.

-It seemed that there was a much better chance at convergence at smaller frequencies, so we dropped $$N_{fetch}$$ and $$N_{push}$$ to 5.
+It seemed that there was a much better chance at convergence at smaller frequencies, so we dropped $$N_{pull}$$ and $$N_{push}$$ to 5.
 It was previously set to ten as we were testing by runnning all 3 processes on a single machine, and the training nodes would rob the server process of resources, causing it to not be able to process messages fast enough.

-Dropping $$N_{fetch}$$ and $$N_{pull}$$ helps mitigate the delayed gradient problem by keeping parameters fresher, at the cost of more communication overhead.
+Dropping $$N_{pull}$$ and $$N_{push}$$ helps mitigate the delayed gradient problem by keeping parameters fresher, at the cost of more communication overhead.

 #### Adjusting update frequency